Customer Segmentation: Options Marketers Should Know in 2022

 Why Use an RFM Analysis?

 Compared to machine learning, an RFM analysis is relatively fast and simple to perform.
-It can can lead to an increase in customer retention, a higher conversion rate, and additional revenue.
+It can lead to an increase in customer retention, a higher conversion rate, and additional revenue.
 It can also prevent churn; RFM includes segments such as “At Risk,” “Need Attention,” and “About to Sleep.”
 With these insights, you can prepare campaigns to directly speak with these customers and prevent them from churning.
 If you don’t know which customers to focus on, an RFM analysis will show you which have the highest customer lifetime value.

 How Can You Use an RFM Analysis?

 - Develop personalized campaigns for each stage of the customer lifecycle